 In this Article:

-Ruger has long been a name to be reckoned with in terms of American gun production.
-Since 1949, this company has introduced model after model of innovative, well-built and popular firearms.
-Another plus is that Ruger guns are usually affordable – you can’t discount that, to be sure.
+Ruger is a name to be reckoned with in American gun production.
+Ever since 1949, they’ve introduced model after model of innovative, well-built, and affordable firearms.
+In this article, we’ll test the Ruger SR22 out.
+Let’s get to it.

 BONUS OFFER: Get your free shooting range targets to print at home!